NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 # Rice Creek FMU

-This is an Arduino (Teensyduino) sketch for building the heart of a UAV autopilot.
+This is an ardupilot/chibios app for building the firmware that serves as the heart of a Rice Creek UAV autopilot.

+This README has not been fully updated for the ardupilot/chibios port, so much of it is probably wrong or terribly out dated.

 Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo controller.
 It is not yet a full fledged autopilot itself, but designed to pair with a host linux board (such as a beaglebone or raspberry pi) for all the higher level autopilot functions.
 It supports the mpu9250 imu, ublox8 gps, bme280/bmp280 pressure sensors,